All events and activities take place on the Bethel College campus in North Newton unless otherwise noted.

 SPONSORS

-Thank You to our Fall Festival and Taste of Newton sponsors!
+A thank-you to our Fall Festival and Taste of Newton sponsors!

 Each year, Bethel appreciates the support of Fall Festival and Taste of Newton sponsors, hosts, performers and exhibitors.
 Donations from sponsors support the fair on campus and also go toward Bethel’s share of expenses as it cooperates with the Newton Area Chamber of Commerce to put on Taste of Newton.
 Some exhibitors donate their proceeds.
 Some entertainers donate their time.
 Look for signs thanking our donors at the Fall Fest fair on Saturday, and offer an additional thank you to them when you have the opportunity.